gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## What is a Data Science competition?

 Data Science competitions have become extremely popular in the past 5 years.
 They are not only popular on sites such as [Kaggle](https://www.kaggle.com/)[0], but also when interviewing with companies for a role on the job market in the form of a [candidate test](https://exercism.io/).
-These tests have quickly turned into a way to judge the performance of a particpant/candidate's submission and determine whether they have succeeded in the challenge or not.
+These tests have quickly turned into a way to judge the performance of a participant/candidate's submission and determine whether they have succeeded in the challenge or not.

 ![alt text](/images/titanic-competition.png "Kaggle titanic competition") *Popular titanic competition*

-These competitions/tests normally consist of a time constrained objective where the organiser provides some data, many times a train and test set[1], and participants submit the predictions which their model spat out in order to see how well they faired compared to all the other participants.
+These competitions/tests normally consist of a time constrained objective where the organiser provides some data, many times a train and test set[1], and participants submit the predictions which their model spat out in order to see how well they fared compared to all the other participants.
 That is, the predictions are compared with the dependant variable[2] omitted from the test set.
 Those yielding the highest accuracy fair much better compared to the rest.
 In certain cases the participant's methods may also be questioned, but this is more the case in job interviews, although not as often as it should, rather than in online competitions.

-While my introduction to Data Science happened during my studies at university, it practise in the industry that helped me see that these are two worlds apart.
+While my introduction to Data Science happened during my studies at university, it practice in the industry that helped me see that these are two worlds apart.
 This is not to say that education does not have its place in the space of Data Science and Machine Learning.

 My bachelor thesis revolved around algorithmic trading.
 I trained a Machine Learning model to pick correlated and inversely correlated stocks from a basket, forecast future price movements in said stocks, and decide on whether to hold, buy, or sell based on those insights without the need of any human input.
 Although I did learn a lot from this experience, I would definitely not use the model in industry and I would absolutely not let it use real money to invest.